turingschool/curriculum-site/module1/lessons/js-party.md

 ## Learning Goals

 - Get exposure to JavaScript syntax
-- Get your hands dirty with unfamiliar code
+- Interact with and write unfamiliar code
 - Just have a little fun!

 ## Party Plans

 We'll use this time to get our hands dirty actually *writing* some code in JavaScript.
 This is important practice but should feel like it is low stakes, no pressure, and dare we say....fun!
 Be confident, be reckless, do something weird, break stuff.

 Google and the [MDN docs](https://developer.mozilla.org/en-US/) will be your friends as you're trying to work with JavaScript.
 You might even leverage chatGPT for help if you're stuck and can't find solutions through google and MDN.
 Just be sure to struggle through a bit on your own before turning to chatGPT.
 And remember, chatGPT often provides info that is very much *not* correct.
-Ask it for help, not for the answers.
+Ask it for help, not for "the answers".

 ## Set Up

-**Create a Replit Account** [Replit](https://replit.com/~) provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!
-There are many other similar (and awesome) tools available but replit is used regularly in Mods 1 and 2, so Mod 0 provides an introduction and some exposure.
+**Create a Replit Account**

+[Replit](https://replit.com/~) provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!

 Follow the steps below (if they are not necessary because you have already done them or have experience with replit, you can skip this):